Fraud prevention for your online business in 2021

 - Avoiding shady websites, pirated media, open WiFi

 - Maintain good password hygien and online hygien

-A business can create a checklist and can share it with the peers.
-Every staff member should understand the basics of fraud prevention tools integrated with the business model and should know the basics of identification of fraudulent messages and transactions.
-The fraud prevention techniques can help saving a tremendous amount of money and chargebacks.
+A business can create a checklist and can share it with its peers.
+Every staff member should understand the basics of fraud prevention tools integrated with the business model and should know the basics of the identification of fraudulent messages and transactions.
+The fraud prevention techniques can help to save a tremendous amount of money and chargebacks.